Anthony Castonzo: 2013

-Castonzo returned in 2013 and started 16 consecutive games to help the Colts finish first in the AFC South with an 11-5 record.
-Pro Football Focus graded him +3.9 overall, -8.7 in pass blocking, and +11.2 in run blocking.
+Castonzo returned in 2013 and started 16 consecutive games to help the Colts finish first in the AFC South with an 11–5 record.
+Pro Football Focus graded him +3.9 overall, −8.7 in pass blocking, and +11.2 in run blocking.
 Castonzo allowed only four sacks and was responsible for 62 quarterback pressures.
 His pass blocking grade ranked 56th among all offensive tackles in 2013.

 2014

 On April 28, 2014, the Indianapolis Colts opted to exercise the fifth-year, $7.438 million option on Castonzo's rookie contract.
 In Week 11, Castonzo recorded his first career reception and touchdown, catching a one-yard pass from Andrew Luck.
 He started all 16 games and played 1,115 snaps during the 2014 season, the most of any offensive lineman in the NFL.
 Pro Football Focus gave him a grade of +18.5 overall.
-His pass blocking immensely improved as he received a grade +18.1 in pass blocking and -2.1 in run blocking.
+His pass blocking immensely improved as he received a grade +18.1 in pass blocking and −2.1 in run blocking.
 Castonzo ranked sixth among all qualifying offensive tackles in pass blocking grade and an overall grade ranked 12th out of 86 qualifying offensive tackles.
-Castonzo allowed only two sacks and 36 quarterback pressures as the Indianapolis Colts finish first in their division with an 11-5 record.
+Castonzo allowed only two sacks and 36 quarterback pressures as the Indianapolis Colts finish first in their division with an 11–5 record.
 PFF also ranked him the 66th best player on their 101 NFL Players of 2014 list.

 2015

 On September 10, 2015, the Indianapolis Colts signed Castonzo to a four-year, $43.81 million contract that includes $18 million guaranteed and a signing bonus of $14 million.

-Castonzo started ten games at left tackle before suffering a knee sprain and missing three games (Weeks 12-14).
-He finished with 13 starts as the Indianapolis Colts finished second in the AFC South with an 8-8 record.
+Castonzo started ten games at left tackle before suffering a knee sprain and missing three games (Weeks 12–14).
+He finished with 13 starts as the Indianapolis Colts finished second in the AFC South with an 8–8 record.
 Castonzo received the 12th highest grade among 84 qualifying offensive tackles from Pro Football Focus in 2015.
 The entire Indianapolis Colts' offensive line was ranked 16th by PFF.

 2016

-Castonzo started all 16 games as the Indianapolis Colts finished third in the AFC South with an 8-8 record.
+Castonzo started all 16 games as the Indianapolis Colts finished third in the AFC South with an 8–8 record.

 2017

-Castonzo once again started all 16 games with the Colts, finishing third in the AFC South with a 4-12 record.
+Castonzo once again started all 16 games with the Colts, finishing third in the AFC South with a 4–12 record.

 2018

-After missing the first six games due to a hamstring injury, he made his season debut in Week 8, starting the final 11 games at left tackle.
+After missing the first five games due to a hamstring injury, he made his season debut in Week 8, starting the final 11 games at left tackle.